Clatwith History, Family Crest & Coats of Arms

 The ancestors of the name Clatwith date back to the days of the Anglo-Saxon tribes of Britain.
 The name is derived from their residence in Clatworthy, a parish, in the union of Williton, hundred of Williton and Freemanners in Somerset.

 Early Origins of the Clatwith family

 By 1243, the place name had evolved to Clatewurthy and the place name literally means "enclosure where burdock grows."
 Clatworthy Camp is an Iron Age hill fort 3 miles (4.8 km) North West of Wiveliscombe in Somerset.

 Early History of the Clatwith family

 This web page shows only a small excerpt of our Clatwith research.
-Another 172 words (12 lines of text) covering the years 1327, 1680, 1683, 1617, 1630, 1665, 1634, 1640, 1646 and 1626 are included under the topic Early Clatwith History in all our PDF Extended History products and printed products wherever possible.
+Another 51 words (4 lines of text) covering the years 1327, 1680, 1683, 1617, 1630, 1665, 1634, 1640, 1646 and 1626 are included under the topic Early Clatwith History in all our PDF Extended History products and printed products wherever possible.

 Clatwith Spelling Variations

 Clatwith has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Clatwith have been found, including Clatworthy, Cloteworthy, Clotworthy, Clatworth and others.

 Early Notables of the Clatwith family (pre 1700)

 Notables of this surname at this time include: John Cloteworthy, a prominent 14th century landholder in Somerset; Sir Hugh Clotworthy (died 1630), High Sheriff of Antrim; and his son, John Clotworthy, 1st Viscount Massereene (died 1665), an Anglo-Irish politician.
+They were descended from the Devonshire family of that name.
+Sir John

-He was elected to the Irish House of Commons for County Antrim...
-Another 58 words (4 lines of text) are included under the topic Early Clatwith Notables in all our PDF Extended History products and printed products wherever possible.
+Another 79 words (6 lines of text) are included under the topic Early Clatwith Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Clatwith family to Ireland

 Some of the Clatwith family moved to Ireland, but this topic is not covered in this excerpt.

 Another 43 words (3 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Clatwith family

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Clatwiths to arrive on North American shores: Matthew Clatworthy, who sailed to Virginia in 1635 and Roger Clatworth sailed to Virginia in 1654.